Painting a Garage Door Cost

 FAQs

-The painting of a garage door will typically take between one and two days, depending on the size of the door and the amount of preparation work that is required before painting can be completed.
+The painting of a garage door will typically take between 1 and 2 days, depending on the size of the door and the amount of preparation work that is required before painting can be completed.

 Painting a garage door as a DIY project is certainly an option, but you should be mindful that the outcome is unlikely to compare to that of a professional.
 Tradespeople tend to have access to more specialist equipment and have more experience, leading to a much higher quality finish.